 2. Steam Inhalation for Relief from Runny Nose

-This is yet another traditional remedy for runny and stuffy nose.
+This is yet another traditional remedy for a runny and stuffy nose.
 When you inhale steam, it helps loosen up the mucus so that you may be able to easily blow your nose clear and get rid of the congestion.
-Although steam coming out of plain hot water is also effective, when you make this a herbal steam by adding such herbs as mint, ginger or essential oils like eucalyptus, camphor, thymol, pine oil etc. you ensure fast comfort for longer time.
+Although steam coming out of plain hot water is also effective, when you make this a herbal steam by adding such herbs as mint, ginger or essential oils like eucalyptus, camphor, thymol, pine oil etc. you ensure fast comfort for a longer time.

 - Hot water